mrudigier/FATIMA_152Eu_autocal/README.md

 to reasonable values, but have to be adjusted potentially for each case.
 Once the peak list is found another check is done.
-This tries to identify the peaks with known strong peaks from the 152Eu spectrum, like 121 keV, 779 keV etc. If this fails, the programme will abort.
+This tries to identify the peaks with known strong peaks from the 152Eu spectrum, like 121 keV, 779 keV etc. The programme uses approximate relative intensities to do this check.
+These can vary for different detector types and might have to be adjusted.
+Currently the values are optimised for use with the FATIMA core LaBr3 detectors.

+If the identification fails, the programme will abort.

 #### Fitting procedure:
-After the peaks are identified the programme will determine each peaks position using a simple Gauss+BG fit.
-There are special procedures for peaks that are close together (411,444 adn 1089,1112).
-With the determined values it Will first attempt a calibration fit with a 3rd order polynomial.
+After the peaks are identified the programme will determine each peak's position using a simple Gauss+BG fit.
+There are special procedures for peaks that are close together (411,444 and 1089,1112).
+With the determined values it will first attempt a calibration fit with a 3rd order polynomial.
 If this doesn't produce a good result it will do another fit with a 4th order polynomial.